-- Active, unrestricted state medical license

-- Hospital appointment or reappointment letters

-- Outpatient Surgery Center Accreditation

-Registration Form Requirements
+- Online Registration Form. - Examination Fee as listed in the Fee Schedule. - Photo identification such as a valid U.S. driver's license or valid passport. - Active, full, valid and unrestricted state medical license - Hospital appointment or reappointment letters - Outpatient Surgery Center Accreditation Certificates (if applicable) - 1.
 Medical Licensure.
 Candidates must hold a current, valid, full and unrestricted license to practice medicine in any state, territory, or possession of the United States, a Province of Canada or an International location.
 Candidates must continue to be licensed throughout the certification process.

 As mentioned in Restrictions to State Medical Licensure section, it is the candidate's responsibility to report to the Board, within 30 days, all disciplinary actions to medical licenses from any and all State, Province or International Medical Licensing Boards where the candidate holds a license.
-Any sanctions are considered a restricted license and will delay a candidate's admissibility to the examination process.
+All sanctions are considered a restriction on the license and will delay a candidate's admissibility to the examination process.

 2. Hospital Medical Staff Privileges in Plastic Surgery.
-Candidates must provide appointment or reappointment letters indicating active inpatient admitting privileges in plastic surgery in a hospital throughout the examination process.
+Candidates must provide appointment or reappointment letters indicating active inpatient admitting privileges in plastic surgery in a hospital accessible to the candidate's main practice, throughout the examination process.
 This may be a U.S., Canadian Province, or International hospital where the candidate practices plastic surgery.
 The start and end date of staff privileges must be included in the letter.
-Graduating residents not in active practice, or in Fellowship Training, are not required to provide hospital privileges for the time they are not in active practice or residency training.
-However, hospital privileges must be in effect during the entire Oral Examination case collection period and certification process.
+Hospital privileges must be in effect during the entire Oral Examination case collection period and certification process.